Inland from Sokha Beach there's at least one hotel worth considering.

 Wildside Villas Otres is a beautifully designed complex with a series of two-storey brick and thatch buildings connected by overhead walkways.
 Each one houses a small bedroom on the top floor with private bathroom underneath.
 The air-con rooms are simple and very small, but attractively finished with painted four-poster beds, side tables and colourful mosquito nets.
 The walkways between the rooms...
 Read our full review of Wildside Villas Otres.

 We were only able to see one dorm room at Hacienda as everything else was fully booked, but it was notable how the very chilled out guests hanging around in the bar looked more than happy with life.
 They may even have been the beneficiaries of the free dorm bed given in one of the dorms after the first night.
 The dorm we saw was a little small and dark, pokey even, but you get a strong feeling...
 Read our full review of Hacienda.

 Sokha beach is home to just two resorts, the flash Sokha Beach Resort and the smaller Malibu Bungalows.
 Both are fine choices.

-Up a blink-and-you’ll-miss-it dirt road at the bottom of the hill on 2 Thnou Street, this boutique resort has been built in two stages, with some lovely bungalows stretching between the road and ...
-Read the full review of Malibu Bungalows.
+Up a blink-and-you’ll-miss-it dirt road at the bottom of the hill on 2 Thnou Street, this boutique resort has been built in two stages, with some lovely bungalows stretching between the road and the beach, and a string of connected concrete rooms above the road.
+The bungalows are very tasteful and boast spacious verandas with gorgeous views, and are set in lush gardens.
+The hacienda-style rooms...
+Read our full review of Malibu Bungalows.

 Currently there are just a few places to stay here, though that seems to be changing with the reopening of the flashy Independence Hotel.